 Be prepared to provide accurate information about your house, in particular the area you’re planning on improving.
 Is it on a slab or crawlspace?
 What is the square footage?
 Are there any covenants or zoning restrictions in effect?
 Do you have extra space in your electric panel?

-One of the most useful tools is your smart phone.
+One of the most useful tools is your smartphone.
 Snapping pictures of products you like can save you serious time.
 Post-it notes can also be helpful to keep track of information, and it’s a good idea to jot notes on the vendors’ pamphlets or business cards.

 This is obvious, but don’t forget to wear comfortable walking shoes.
 Bring water and snacks.
 You’ll be doing a lot of walking and talking, so it’s important to stay hydrated and keep your energy levels up.

 Since home shows can draw large crowds, it’s helpful to arrive early, or later in the day as the crowd is thinning.
-Take a break if you get tired.

 Finally, one thing many home show attendees neglect is follow-up.
 After the show has closed its doors and left town, take some time to go through the brochures and business cards you’ve collected.
 Make follow-up calls or visit company websites to further research as you plan your projects and start down the road toward getting started.